skalenetwork/skaled/README.md

 Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecocystem, including EVM, Solidity, Metamask and Truffle.
 It uses [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).
 This respository is maintained by SKALE Labs, and intended to be used for SKALE chains (elastic sidechains).

-## Forkless property
+## Forklessness

 Skaled is forkless, meaning that blockchain a linear chain (and not a tree of forks as with ETH 1.0).
 Every block is provably finalized within finite time.

 ## Asynchronous block production

 Skaled is asynchronous, meaning that the consensus on the next block starts immediately after the previous block is finalized.
-There is no set block time interval, which allows for subsecond block production in case of a fast network, enabling interactive Dapps.
+There is no set block time interval.
+This allows for subsecond block production in case of a fast network, enabling interactive Dapps.

 ## Provable security